top of page

 World Forest Day

-Mature forests often have several distinct vertical layers, including the Forest Floor layer, where recycling occurs - fungi, insects, bacteria, and earthworms break down waste materials and ready them for reuse throughout the forest system.
-Tied into this lifecycle are the many members of the fungi family which includes yeasts, molds, and mushrooms!
-Mushrooms or "toadstools" are the fleshy, spore-bearing fruiting body of a fungus and may be edible, poisonous, or merely unpalatable.
-In German folklore and old fairy tales, toads are often depicted sitting on toadstool mushrooms and catching with their tongues, the flies that are said to be drawn to them.
-Coming in a stunning variety of shapes and colors, the prettiest are often the most deadly including the fairy-tale coloured death caps, deadly parasols, fly agarics, poison pies, destroying angels, and sweat-causing clitocybes found in the depths of the forest. 🍄 🍁 🍃
+Kilted ecologists, rangers, permaculturists, mycologists, and woodland wanderers!
+This tartan is the stuff of fairy tales and rich earthy, compost!
+Folk tales are rife with instructive warnings about venturing too far alone into the deep dark forests!
+And for good reason!
+But equally deep and mysterious is the journey vertically downwards into the forest floor itself!
+Mature forests often have several distinct layers, including the top layer, where fungi, insects, bacteria, and earthworms break down fallen waste materials into rich nutrients!
+Tied into this lifecycle are the many members of the fungi family - yeasts, molds, and mushrooms!
+Mushrooms, also sometimes fancifully known as "toadstools", are the fleshy, spore-bearing fruiting body of a fungus and range from edible, merely unpalatable, to poisonous and deadly!
+Coming in a stunning variety of shapes and colors, the prettiest of toadstools are often the most deadly, including the fairy-tale coloured death caps, the deadly parasols, fly agarics, poison pies, destroying angels, and sweat-causing clitocybes found in the deepest depths of the forest!
+So If you wander alone out into the deep dark forest and see a possibly enchanted toad sitting on a toadstool, admire but beware!
+As the old saying goes, "Every mushroom is edible ... once". 🍄 🍁 🍃

 Each year, various events celebrate and raise awareness of the importance of all types of forests and trees for the benefit of current and future generations.